chugalugzzz/MySQL/README.md

-# MySQL
+Reset MySQL root password
-Notes about MySQL
+For MySQL 8 in MacOS